md861/ElliFEM/README.md

 * Homogeneous Dirichlet boundary:
    * In *femSolver.f90* under the "!Build marked indices for DBC" section, set the `DBC_pos` index as the same as the corresponding index of the Dirichlet boundary type defined during meshing (see [Mesh preparation](#mesh-preparation) for details).
 ### Source term(s)
-In the *pellib_Hlmhltz.f90* file, under the "!Integrate inside domain" section, update the `FZ` variable that evaluates the source terms for the given problem.
-If there are no source terms present, then this section can simply be commented out.
+In the *pellib_Hlmhltz.f90* file, under the "!Integrate inside domain" section, update the `FZ_Phi` variable that evaluates the source terms for the given problem.

 ## Implementing numerical parameters
 Numerical parameters, e.g. the quadrature points for integration, total number of time iterations, etc could be set in the *femSolver.f90* file.
 Some (most used) parameters are detailed below: